dnguyengithub/AudioNovelty/README.md

 ## Anomaly Detection

+## Acknowledgments
+We would like to thank the Tensorflow Research Group for the implementation of VRNN and A3Lab for the Dataset.

 ## Contact
 This codebase is maintained by Duong NGUYEN (van.nguyen1@imt-atlantique.fr).
 For questions and issues please open an issue on the issues tracker.